-When enabled, the Fiery server can be configured to use EAP MD5-Challenge or PEAP-MSCHAPv2 to authenticate to an 802.1x authentication server.
+When enabled, the Fiery server can be configured to use EAP MD5-Challenge, PEAP-MSCHAPv2 or EAP-TLS to authenticate to an 802.1x authentication server.

-Fiery server authenticates at boot time or when the Ethernet cable is disconnected and reconnected.
+Fiery server authenticates at boot time or when the ethernet cable is disconnected and reconnected.

-3.5 SNMP v3
+3.6 SNMP v3